israellandes/bash-parse/README.md

 **Description:**

-A simple script emplate for parsing and re-writting dates from an example .csv file
+A simple script template for parsing and re-writting dates from an example .csv file

 **Use Case Example:**